Parents and Children: Distinguishing Multimodal DeepFakes from Natural Images: Experimental Evaluation

 \subsection{Semantic-Style Disentangling Results}

 We then turn our attention to evaluating the semantic-style disentanglement approach, in which we aim at training two separate embedding spaces, one storing semantic information and the second focusing on style information.
+We evaluate the semantic projection in terms of overall AUC and full cluster and overall classification accuracy, and the style projection in terms of overall AUC and minimum and maximum distance accuracy.
+Specifically, this is done by performing linear probing on top of the two disentangled projections $S$ and $T$, following the approach described in Sec.~\ref{sec:linear_probing}, and computing AUC and overall and full cluster accuracy scores.
+Instead, minimum and maximum distance accuracy are directly computed on the $T$ projection, to evaluate the relative spatial positions of the elements inside each cluster after disentangling semantics and style.

-We evaluate the semantic projection in terms of full cluster and overall classification accuracy, and the style projection in terms of minimum and maximum distance accuracy.
-Results are reported in Table~\ref{tab:centroids2}, on both the validation and test sets of COCOFake and for all the aforementioned backbones.
-We observe that, in the $T$ space which focuses on style, real and fake images can be properly distinguished, as the real image is always far apart from generated ones.
+Results are reported in Table~\ref{tab:centroids2} and Table~\ref{tab:centroids3} on the COCOFake test set for all the aforementioned backbones, training the semantic-style disentanglement on the training set respectively with Stable Diffusion v1.4 and v2.0 images.
+In both cases, we observe that, in the $T$ space which focuses on style, real and fake images can be properly distinguished, as the real image is always far apart from the generated ones.
 On the contrary, this does not happen in the $S$ space, which focuses on semantics, and in which all elements belonging to the same cluster are pulled together, independently of their authenticity.
-Still, the identification of deepfakes is feasible, although with lower accuracy, even in this more challenging space, with an accuracy of up to 75\% on the validation set.
+Still, the identification of deepfakes is feasible even in this more challenging space, although with lower AUC and accuracy scores (\ie, with an AUC up to 86\% and an accuracy of up to 80\%.)
 As this corresponds to testing a more challenging generator that leaves fewer lower-level traces, we believe this result might offer interesting insights for future works.
-Similar but slightly lower results can also be observed when using images generated by Stable Diffusion v2, with an overall accuracy of up to 71\%.
+Similar but slightly lower results can also be observed when testing on images generated by the Stable Diffusion version not used during training, with an overall AUC up to 83\% and an overall accuracy up to 79\%.
+When instead considering the overall AUC computed over the $T$ projection, we can notice that the best results are above 99\% across almost all settings, thus confirming the proper distinction between real and fake images in the $T$ space.